Azure-Samples/active-directory-verifiable-credentials/README.md

-verifier                  The website acting as the verifier of the verifiable credential. verifier/README.md        Instructions for running the verifier website and consuming a verifiable credential. verifier/app.js           The simple NodeJS server containing all code. verifier/public/          Contains HTML and javascript files used in the issuer website.
+verifier                  The website acting as the verifier of the verifiable credential. verifier/README.md        Instructions for running the verifier website and consuming a verifiable credential. verifier/app.js           The simple NodeJS server containing all code. verifier/generate.js      A simple script that helps you generate a DID for your website. verifier/public/          Contains HTML and javascript files used in the issuer website.
 ```